 This is the EUREKA moment in the movie.
-Justin Timberlake playing the character of the edgy, barely legal but brilliant founder of Napster, Sean Parker, walks away from the table after sharing dreams of a billion dollar startup to an impressionable Mark, with a suggestion which took the experience from “THE FACEBOOK” by Mark and Co to FACEBOOK, where over 500 million folks are busy creating the brand and making Mark richer every second.
+Justin Timberlake playing the character of the edgy, barely legal but brilliant founder of Napster, Sean Parker, walks away from the table after sharing dreams of a billion dollar startup to an impressionable Mark, with a suggestion which took the experience from “THE FACEBOOK” by Mark and Co to FACEBOOK, where over 1 billion folks are busy creating the brand and making Mark richer every second.
 Social media success is built on not just what is delivered but what is expected but not yet stated.
 “THE” is definitive, without it, you have an experience which you can define for yourself.
-Mark and FaceBook’s founding team did it by creating a simple experience, which allowed 500 million, and counting, users add their content, build their communities and define their context.
+Mark and FaceBook’s founding team did it by creating a simple experience, which allowed over 1 billion, and counting, users add their content, build their communities and define their context.

 So, how many enemies are you willing to make to stay true to your dreams?